thilo/speakerexchange/_posts/2011-06-02-first-exchange.md

 Martin Rehfeld will be talking about the lessons learned developing his new service Assets.io.
 Moving parts involve apart from Cloudfront & EC2 a custom backend using evented Ruby code (Thin/Async Rack/Eventmachine).

+Thanks to the awesome people at [EdgeCase](http://edgecase.com/), a premium software consultancy based in Edinburgh, Martins flight costs are covered.
+Hooray!

-The speaker exchange program is looking for some sponsorship, particularly to cover Martin’s cost.
+The speaker exchange program is still looking for sponsorship.
 If your company can help, get in touch via the [Google Group](http://groups.google.com/group/usergroup-speaker-exchange) or email thilo $at$ upstre $dot$ am.